lmfit/lmfit-py/doc/model.rst

 .. method:: eval(params=None[, **kws])

-   evalueate the model function for a set of parameters and inputs.
+   evaluate the model function for a set of parameters and inputs.

    :param params: parameters to use for fit.
    :type params: ``None`` (default) or Parameters